iningroup/inin-der-chat/README.md

 ### Receive public message

-A user sends public message. `user_id` is the sender id.
+A user sends public message to a subscribed channel . `user_id` is the sender id.

 **Event** `public_message`